adelbakhshi/ifd-milestone-project/README.md

 The cross-browser testing is done in  on Safari, Google Chrome, Mozilla Firefox, Microsoft Edge, Opera and it works as expected.

-Google Chrome developer tool was used to test the responsiveness on the following devices size iPad / iPad Pro iPhone 5/SE / iPhone X iPhone 6/7/8 and Plus
+Google Chrome developer tool is used to test the responsiveness on the following devices size iPad / iPad Pro iPhone 5/SE / iPhone X iPhone 6/7/8 and Plus